Difference Between Grape Tomatoes and Cherry Tomatoes

 What are Grape Tomatoes?

 Grape tomatoes are considered to have a South Asian origin.
-They are typically oval and plum in shape and have smaller sizes.
+They are oval and plum in shape and have smaller sizes.
 Grape tomatoes word first introduced in the market in the year 1990s.
 Since then, the superfood has gained popularity.
 Grape tomatoes have higher sugar content than most other kinds of tomatoes.

 grape tomatoes